Kummerkasten/hetzner-ark-server/README.md

 # hetzner-ark-server
 This repo provides the possibility to provison a HCloud Server which includes your SSH Key and has a public IPv4 attached.
-[Arkmanager](https://github.com/arkmanager/ark-server-tools) will be installed as well via userdata
+[Arkmanager](https://github.com/arkmanager/ark-server-tools) will be installed as well via userdata.

+Configuration of the Ark Survival Evolved Server needs to be done manually on the machine

 ## Prerequisites